dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.3.1. `{:focus}` {#sec-focus}
 `assert {:focus} X;` splits verification into two [assertion batches](#sec-assertion-batches).
-The first batch considers all assertions that are not on the block containing the `assert {:focus} X;` The second batch considers all assertions that are on the bloc containing the `assert {:focus} X;` and those that will _always_ follow afterwards.
+The first batch considers all assertions that are not on the block containing the `assert {:focus} X;` The second batch considers all assertions that are on the block containing the `assert {:focus} X;` and those that will _always_ follow afterwards.
 Hence, it might also occasionally double-report errors.
 If you truly want a split on the batches, prefer [`{:split_here}`](#sec-split_here).